minibasehq/minibase/README.md

 ## What is Minibase?

 Minibase is an **application backend** similar to Supabase and Firebase.
-It provides an API gateway to access Postgres via middleware services.
+It has a Postgres base with a set of data-access tools accessed through an API gateway.
 The default setup includes a PostgREST API, but components can be added and swapped out as needed.